Nightmare Alley (2021 film): Plot

-Stan becomes attracted to fellow performer Molly and asks her to leave the carnival with him, but she refuses.
-Madame Zeena and Pete use coded language and cold reading tricks, which Pete keeps in a secret book.
-After Pete teaches a couple of tricks to Stan, he warns him against using them to pretend to speak to the dead.
-He learns that the owner, Clem, hires troubled alcoholics to be his "geeks," then gives them opium-laced alcohol so that they stay.
-Pete continues to teach Stan how to perform as a mentalist.
+Stan begins courting fellow performer, Molly, and asks her to leave the carnival with him, but she refuses.
+Madame Zeena and Pete teach Stan how to use the coded language and cold reading tricks in their act, while warning him against pretending to speak to the dead.
+Stan also learns that Clem hires troubled alcoholics to be his geeks, then gives them opium-laced alcohol so they stay.
+One night, Pete asks Stan for alcohol and is found dead the next day.